From the journal Alternatives,12:14; 105-111, Aug 2008

 MANIPULATION OF SELENIUM RDAs

-The common tactic to discourage the use of a vitamin, mineral, or other supplement is to exaggerate any possible dangerous side effects and then throw in a study or two showing that it doesn't work.
+A common tactic with excellent supplements to discourage their use is to exaggerate any possible dangerous side effects and then throw in a study or two showing that it doesn't work.
 These are exactly the things that have been happening to selenium.

 The US Food and Nutrition Board actually lowered the RDA for selenium in the year 2000 from 70 mcg for men and 55 mcg/day for women to 55 mcg/day for both.
 They obviously ignored the 1996 cancer study report I mentioned above showing the benefits of 200 mcg/day without any side effects.
 The same board set what is called the tolerable upper intake level (UL) at 400 mcg a day.